khanhbq2k/Pluviophile/README.md

 guidance in the 20211 Web Course.

 Live demo: http://pluviophile.eastasia.cloudapp.azure.com/ <br/>
-(The link above may not work properly due to financial shortage, i only got $100 free for my edu account)
+(The link above may not work properly due to financial shortage)

 Follow these steps to install a local version:
 1. Clone project from github <br/>